Jack Butler (Jiwarli): Jiwarli language

 With his younger brother Joe Butler, Jack Butler was one of the last speakers of the Jiwarli dialect and contributed to its study and documentation.
 Between 1978 and 1986 he collaborated with linguist Peter Austin to document Jiwarli history, language and culture, and to create a Jiwarli dictionary and story collection.
 Butler and Austin recorded more than 70 texts and a lexicon of around 1500 words, as well as related linguistic recordings.
 Butler's recordings provide one of the only audio documentations of Jiwarli.

 In 1985 he recounted two stories from his childhood to Austin in Jiwarli.
 One story describes an earthquake in about 1906.
 The other describes the appearance of Halley's Comet in 1910.
 The stories are culturally, linguistically and historically significant, as they provide evidence that traditional Jiwarli cultural and family life were relatively intact when Butler was a child.
 According to Austin, although white colonisation of the area began in the 1860s, it was not until the expansion of the Western Australian pearling industry and its forced labour system in the 1920s that traditional Jiwarli life was "irreparably disrupted".

+Death

+In 1986, Butler was diagnosed with intestinal cancer and died on 10 May of that year.